 Papadopoulos proved to be a less than useful messenger.
 He failed to unwittingly elicit the kind of results Russia was seeking from the upper echelons of the Trump campaign.
 As seen in the numerous emails from Papadopoulos to various other Trump campaign members, he was single-mindedly focused on setting up a meeting between Trump or other Trump campaign officials and Russia.
 This was not the primary message that Russia was hoping he would convey.
-However, due to the continuous efforts to obstruct the investigation, to include destruction of evidence, that he may have conveyed such a message cannot be completely ruled out.
+However, due to continuous efforts by individuals in and around the Trump campaign to obstruct the investigation, to include destruction of evidence, that he may have conveyed such a message cannot be completely ruled out.

 Following the failed messaging attempt via Padadopoulos, May 2016 was busy, in terms of outreach.
 On May 7, 2016, Konstantin Kilimnik took a 3:00 a.m. train to meet with Paul Manafort alone in New York City.
 (MR, Vol. I. p.
 138) On May 17, 2016, Jared Kushner received an email from a Trump policy aid named Rick Dearborn, wherein Dearborn relayed that an officer of a Russian state-owned bank wanted to meet with a high-level Trump campaign official and that this officer claimed to be carrying an offer from Putin.
 (MR, Vol. I. Footnote 651) Finally on June 3, 2016, Rob Goldstone reached out to Donald Trump Jr on behalf of Emin and Aras Agalarov, who had asked him to pass along a message from the Crown prosecutor of Russia, per Goldstone.